Bucareli Treaty: Ratification

-Mexicans and Americans reacted differently to either part (the General Conventions and Special Conventions) of the treaty, which led to different outcomes.
+Mexicans and American agents reacted differently to either part (the General Conventions and Special Conventions) of the treaty, which led to different outcomes.

 The American Senate requested the unknown “minutes” not written in the Bucareli Treaty after ratification.
 This request, recorded by Francisco de Valesco, showed the fact that the American Senate was not given information about the Special Conventions in the process of approving the General Conventions, and they inadvertently passed the Special Conventions along with the General Conventions.
 Later, the senators acquiesced on the Special Conventions after Charles Evans Hughes informed the Senate of the truth.
 In regards to the absence of further discussion in the American Senate, we could conclude that the entire Bucareli Treaty was technically approved, if not in a strict sense of legislative ratification.

 For Mexico, the story was more complicated.
 President Obregón could hardly have the treaty approved without brutal measures in February 1924.
 As Vito Alessio Robles, then a senator in 1923, documented, “The General Claims Conventions, stained with the blood of one senator and the kidnapping of three others, was approved by twenty-eight votes against fourteen negative [2/3].”
 Even with such extreme measures, the approval rate of the General Conventions just reached the threshold of a supermajority.
 Robles also recalled no discussion of the General Conventions in the Senate beyond straight approval, and he believed the agreement was too personal to represent the Mexican government.
 This lack of discussion and corresponding debate reduced the credibility of the treaty, even though it was technically passed.
 Also, Adolfo de la Huerta, a former president and a core player at the time, also confirmed that Obregón removed those minutes off from conversations in the cabinet, implying that the Special Conventions was even hidden from the core members of the administration.

 Overall, the undemocratic way of approval, the lack of negotiations in the cabinet, along with the bloody measures, was ultimately not only undesirable but also detrimental to the legitimacy of the treaty, even the administration itself.
 This effect finally manifested itself in December 1923 and the reactions of subsequent administrations.